kelceydamage/sherpa/README.md

 ### Comming Soon

 * **Pillar Box** definitions and optional Piller Box server code.
 The Pillar Box can act as a data node or an interface to other database technologies.
-This means you could use Pillar Boxes to create a sharded MySQL backend, or to connect multiple DynamoDB's into a cluster giving an increase in distributed read/write performance.
+This means you could use Pillar Boxes to create a sharded MySQL backend, or to connect multiple <popular noSQL databases> into a cluster giving an increase in distributed read/write performance.
 * **Parity Routes** which will allow replication of data using integer position shifting.
 * **Writeback Replication** which will create aynchronous object duplication
 * **Other Cool Stuff**